CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-Auth-UsernameAndPasswordCredentials-Class" />Class Carbon.Auth.UsernameAndPasswordCredentials.Class

-> Wrapper to manage an Authentication Credentials in form of Username/Password.
+> Wrapper to manage Authentication Credentials in form of Username/Password.

 #### <a name="Carbon-Auth-UsernameAndPasswordCredentials-Class-Constructor" />Constructor